zense/Hackathon-Python/README.md

 A small poem for u(Zense)

-This hackathon held by ZENSE;
+This hackathon held by ZENSE.
 At first, made us tense.

 But........